Garden waste - composting

 Composters and wormeries

-A range of composters, wormeries and soil improvers can be purchased from Council offices in Exton Road at cost price.
+A range of composters, wormeries and soil improvers can be purchased from the Civic Centre in Paris Street at cost price.
 Prices include VAT.
 Deliveries can be made at an additional cost.

 View our Composters and wormeries [61kb] document for further information.